zy-gdou/rotating-tank-experiment/README.md

 One example of the simulation results is shown in the [![video]()](https://youtu.be/MHM2IbPPq_U).

 # Double-Fourier theory
 'bplume_slantwall_unrotate_lab.m' formulated a Double-Fourier(linear) theory.
 This theory is used to decompose the total wave field into the incidental and the reflected ones in a rectangular domain (a Cartesian coordinate system).
-It shows that the formation of the meanders at the flanks of the beta-plume caused by the reflected Rossby waves.
+It shows that the formation of the meanders at the flanks of the $\beta$-plume can be caused by the reflected Rossby waves.